 Book Review: Memory, Jesus, And The Synoptic Gospels by Robert K. McIver

+You’ll find the best book of ra kostenlos spielen ohne anmeldung deutsch here, you have time to get it!
 Before the Gospels were written, the stories about Jesus were passed on by oral story telling (Oral History = eyewitnesses passing on the tradition; Oral Tradition = the passing on of tradition by a non-eyewitness) and dependent on the reliability of human memory to preserve these stories accurately.
 This meant that for 30-60 years the stories about Jesus were carried and passed on by individuals and groups from their individual and collective memories.
 Because of this, New Testament scholars have depended on the latest in psychology and memory studies to help shed light on the degree to which the New Testament Gospels preserve reliable memories and how these memories would have been shaped prior to their being written down.

+Stop waiting, join the game now with lucky pharao demo continuous luck and many victories await you!
 One scholar who has studied this very thing is Robert K. McIver.
 I must say that one of the most rewarding books I have read in the past couple of years was McIver’s Memory, Jesus, and the Synoptic Gospels (2011).
 McIver’s book is well-written, erudite, immensely fair, and a pleasure to read.
 The book is composed of two parts.
 The first is focused on “Personal And Collective Memory” and the second is focused on “Jesus Traditions As Memory.”

 In the first chapter of his book McIver discusses the light recent studies in psychology and human memory have shed on how effective eyewitnesses are at passing on what they have witnessed and experienced.
 In chapter two he discusses the effect of time on being able to recall past events.
 In the third chapter he narrows in on the traumatic or highly sensory type of memories known as ‘flashbulb’ memories (i.e. WW2 vets), and how reliably these types of memories are remembered by those who have experienced them, and how effective individuals are at passing these on after the fact; even decades later.
 The fourth chapter fascinatingly reveals the latest research in regards to what extent our memories are changed and re-constructed because of suggestions from outside agents (other people).
 In the fifth and final chapter of the book’s first part McIver gives an overview of various studies conducted on “Collective Memory,” which is the opposite of the phone-game (Europeans: “Chinese Whispers”) where individuals pass on a funny phrase down a long line of recipients only to be completely butchered by the other end of the line.
 Collective Memory is when groups of people carry on a mutually shared story (net-transmission rather than chain-transmission).